Far-Se/tabame/README.md

 You can set multiple Actions.

-Example: With main hotkey, you can open tabame, show previous window, toggle taskbar, open start menu, open `Win+X` menu, open new chrome tab, show desktop, change volume level or switch desktops.
+Example: With main hotkey, you can open tabame, show previous window, toggle taskbar, open start menu, open `ALT+Z` menu, open new chrome tab, show desktop, change volume level or switch desktops.
 You do not need to learn new hotkeys for each thing you need.

 # **📕 Bookmarks**